anguenth/CourseraPJ_GettingCleaningData/README.md

 1. INTRODUCTION

-  There is just one script (run_analysis.R) that analyses data representing the forces while moving a mobile device.
+  There is just one script (run_analysis.R) that analyses data providing information about the forces occuring while moving a mobile device.
-  The data are collected by 30 volunteers in different activity scenarios where acceleration and gravity have been recorded in certain intervals.
+  The data are collected by 30 volunteers in different activity scenarios where acceleration and angular velocity have been recorded in certain intervals.